 How Do You Eat Chia Seeds?

 As chia seeds have become more popular lately, they are also becoming easier to come by.
-You can likely find chia seeds in your local health food stores or our online store, along with our favorite chia seed resource guide!
+You can likely find chia seeds in your local health food stores or with our Store Finder!
 Chia seeds are typically found in either black or white or a mixture of the two and are sold whole and dry in bags.
 They actually have a fairly long shelf life, so you can take your time easing them into your diet!

 Chia seeds are often compared to flaxseeds, but a benefit of chia over flax is that you can actually eat chia seeds whole.
 They have a fairly neutral flavor, though it is a bit nutty, which makes chia a great addition to almost any dish: oatmeal, smoothies, and shakes are our favorites!
 You can even eat chia seeds with a spoon, although you may not love the flavor on its own.